Vaishal-Raj/COMPUTER_NETWORKS_MINI_PROJECT/readme.txt

 2. Install XGraph on your system.

-3. Run the tcl file using NS2.
+3. Run both the tcl files using NS2.

+ns vegas.tcl
-ns project.tcl
+ns newreno.tcl

-4. Take the generated .xg file and paste it in XGraph's bin folder.
+4. Take the generated .xg files and paste it in XGraph's bin folder.

 5. Run the file using XGraph.